Cardiff

-Cardiff (/ˈkɑːrdᵻf/; Caerdydd /cy/) is the capital and largest city of Wales.
+Cardiff (Note: /ˈkɑːrdᵻf/; Caerdydd /cy/) is the capital and largest city of Wales.
 Cardiff had a population of in and forms a principal area officially known as the City and County of Cardiff (Dinas a Sir Caerdydd).
 The city is the eleventh largest in the United Kingdom.
-Located in the southeast of Wales and in the Cardiff Capital Region, Cardiff is the county town of the historic county of Glamorgan and in 1974–1996 of South Glamorgan.
+Located in the southeast of Wales, the city sits within the Cardiff Capital Region, which consists of 1.5 million people, accounting for roughly half the nation's total population.
+Cardiff is the county town of the historic county of Glamorgan and from 1974 to 1996 of South Glamorgan.
 It belongs to the Eurocities network of the largest European cities.
 A small town until the early 19th century, its prominence as a port for coal when mining began in the region helped its expansion.
 In 1905, it was ranked as a city and in 1955 proclaimed capital of Wales.
 The Cardiff urban area covers a larger area outside the county boundary, including the towns of Dinas Powys and Penarth.

 Cardiff is the main commercial centre of Wales as well as the base for the Senedd, the Welsh Parliament.
-At the 2021 census, the unitary authority area population was put at 362,400.
+At the 2021 census, the unitary authority area population was put at 362,400, an increase of 4.7% compared to the 2011 census when the population was 346,100.
 The population of the wider urban area in 2011 was 479,000.
 In 2011, it ranked sixth in the world in a National Geographic magazine list of alternative tourist destinations.
 It is the most popular destination in Wales with 21.3 million visitors in 2017.
-It was voted as the best city in the UK at the 2023 Readers' Choice Awards.
+It was voted as the best city in the UK in the 2023 Readers' Choice Awards.

 Cardiff is a major centre for television and film production (such as the 2005 revival of Doctor Who, Torchwood and Sherlock) and is the Welsh base for the main national broadcasters.

 Cardiff Bay contains the Senedd building and the Wales Millennium Centre arts complex.
 Work continues at Cardiff Bay and in the centre on projects such as Cardiff International Sports Village, BBC drama village, and a new business district.